What to plant and do in the Melbourne garden this month

 - Veggies: It’s truly cold now, but there’s still hope for new plantings.
 Don’t expect them to move fast until spring, but you can plant cabbage, asian greens like mizuna, tatsoi or pak choi, lettuce, rocket, spinach, mustards, spring onions, leek, onions, radish and parsley.
-Put some sweet peas in the ground and watch them climb.
+Put some snow peas in the ground and watch them climb.

 - Winter bulbs and crowns: It’s now time to buy asparagus and rhubarb crowns, and although a little late, organic garlic cloves for a summer harvest.
 Consider Jerusalem artichokes, square metre for square metre the most productive energy crop for our climate (although some find the taste less good than potatoes.)

 - Bareroot fruit trees: Bareroot fruit trees are now filling the nurseries.
 It’s a cheap way to establish fruit trees in your backyard, and when they are dormant is the best time to plant.
 You need to prune them back hard — to no more than a single upright sometimes.
 You want a similar amount of above ground plant as root when you’re done.
-Contact us for help.
 We recommend CERES (www.ceres.org.au) and Bulleen Art and Garden nurseries (www.baag.com.au) to get a hold of all your dormant food crops.

 - Green manures: Since nothing grows too fast anyway, you might consider planting a cover crop to dig in to the soil come spring time.
 This time of year try broad bean (buy them in bulk as fava beans from Middle Eastern groceries), field pea, oats and wheat.